OceanSprint/oceansprint.org/docs/activities.md

 ### Vulcano hike - free

 A classic of Ocean Sprint.
-We leave the venue for a 1.5h hike to the nearest vulcano with great views over the nearby tows and coastline.
+We leave the venue on foot for a 1.5h hike to the nearest vulcano with great views over the nearby tows and coastline.

 Beginner-friendly.